HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 #### `<dialog>`

 A dialog element was first shipped in Chrome 37 in August 2014.
-Introducing a dialog requires introducing and defining a number of supporting concepts like “top-layer” and “inertness.”
+Introducing a dialog requires introducing and defining a number of supporting concepts like "top-layer" and "inertness."
 It also requires answering many new accessibility and UX questions.

 A number of things caused work on dialogs to stall for a long time, but over the years it's picked back up.
 It landed in Firefox Nightly 53 behind a flag in April 2017.
 Since then, a lot of work has gone into answering all of those questions.
 Final details were sorted out and work was prioritized as part of Interop 2022 to ensure good interoperability to start with.
 We identified 88 Tests.
 It was shipped by default in stable browsers in _both _[Firefox 98](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/98) and <a hreflang="en" href="https://developer.apple.com/documentation/safari-release-notes/safari-15_4-release-notes">Safari 15.4</a> in March 2022, with all browsers scoring ~93% or better.